 Soak brooms in soapy water as another deep clean method.

 Add a few drops of dish soap in a bucket of warm water, and soak your broom for an hour.
 Rinse and let it dry completely before storing it away.
 And don’t forget the dustpan!
 Spray it with disinfectant, or use a bleach wipe.

-20. How to deep clean light switch plates
+Make use of a Q-tip to deep clean light switch plates.

 Light switches are truly the unsung heroes of the house.
 They take on food stains and germs like a pro, but they’re about to get a deep cleaning facelift courtesy of rubbing alcohol.